 All three scenarios above require written approval from the manufacturer before any modifications take place (per ANSI and OSHA).
 You'll also need written permission from the manufacturer if you decide to:

-Once written approval is granted, both ANSI and OSHA require capacity updates to plates, labels, tags, operation and maintenance manuals.
+Once written approval is granted, both ANSI and OSHA require updates to forklift capacity plates, labels, tags, operation, and maintenance manuals.

 So you may be wondering, what if I can’t get approval from the manufacturer?
 Great question.